 Miami Beach is a city located in Miami-Dade County Florida.
-Miami Beach has a 2020 population of 86,116.
-Miami Beach is currently declining at a rate of -1.06% annually and its population has decreased by -1.83% since the most recent census, which recorded a population of 87,722 in 2010.
+With a 2020 population of 81,912, it is the 42nd largest city in Florida and the 469th largest city in the United States.
+Miami Beach is currently declining at a rate of -0.59% annually and its population has decreased by -1.18% since the most recent census, which recorded a population of 82,890 in 2020.
+Spanning over 15 miles, Miami Beach has a population density of 10,649 people per square mile.

 According to the most recent ACS, the racial composition of Miami Beachwas: